 To act dishonestly is inexcusable.
 Students who engage in academic dishonesty should expect serious consequences.
 At the minimum, students involved in breaches of academic integrity will receive an automatic zero as a grade for the assignment with the possibility of a lower or failing course grade.
 In addition, incidents of academic dishonesty may be subject to detention and/or referral to the administration for further disciplinary action.
-Cheating, plagiarism, internet plagiarism and inappropriate collaboration or inappropriate google document sharing are examples of a breach of academic integrity.
+Cheating, plagiarism, internet plagiarism, use of Artificial Intelligence (AI), photo math, Chat GPT and inappropriate collaboration or inappropriate Google document sharing are some examples of a breach of academic integrity.
 The teacher will exercise professional judgment in determining breaches of academic integrity including the use of electronic plagiarism protection.

-Cheating includes: copying another person's work and representing it as your own; allowing your work to be copied by someone else either by placing it in the view of another student or by making it available in any way to another student; acting contrary to the teacher's instructions regarding collaboration; seeking unfair advantage (examples of unfair advantage include reading other sources in place of the assigned work, e.g. using English version of foreign language texts), use of notes, a cheat sheet, or cards on a test, getting exam questions from an earlier test taker, programming a calculator, PDA, or cell phone for use accessing answers; verbally or in written form aiding yourself or another student on a quiz or a test with materials disallowed by a teacher; and aiding or abetting another student in cheating.
+Cheating includes: copying another person's work and representing it as your own; allowing your work to be copied by someone else either by placing it in the view of another student or by making it available in any way to another student; utilizing the internet or apps to create or computate for you, acting contrary to the teacher's instructions regarding collaboration; seeking unfair advantage (examples of unfair advantage include reading other sources in place of the assigned work, e.g. using English version of foreign language texts), use of notes, a cheat sheet, or cards on a test, getting exam questions from an earlier test taker, programming a calculator, PDA, or cell phone for use accessing answers; verbally or in written form aiding yourself or another student on a quiz or a test with materials disallowed by a teacher; and aiding or abetting another student in cheating.